 - Do you know that skin that forms on top of pudding?
 Some people don’t like it, so they add plastic wrap directly on the surface of the pudding mixture to prevent it.
 I hear you can also add a little butter on top of your still-hot pudding and let it create a barrier.
 This pudding layer still tastes delicious, so I prefer to eat it!

 - Want to doll up your pudding shots a bit?
-Add some whipped cream on top or sprinkle on some graham cracker crumbs or crumbled gingersnap cookies to give it that pie crust crunch!
+Add some maple whipped cream on top or sprinkle on some graham cracker crumbs or crumbled gingersnap cookies to give it that pie crust crunch!
 Pro tip: cinnamon graham crackers will add even more of that warm, cozy fall flavor.

 - Feel free to go wild with the spices you use in this recipe!
 Add some nutmeg, extra ginger, allspice, or any of those classic warming spices to your taste.